CP1401/Practicals/prac_09/README.md

 As you do, think about enhancing them with functions (where meaningful) and maybe lists.

 Note: We do NOT want you whacking in functions that are poor design -
-e.g. violating SRP like a function that calculates _and_ prints.
+e.g., violating SRP like a function that calculates _and_ prints.
-Also, remember to include a main function if you use any other function in your program.
+Also, remember to include a `main` function if you use any other function in your program.
 When you're practising, always follow best practice!

 See the new comments in each one for suggestions.